Digital family medicine cabinet — what it includes, how it works and how much it costs

 Does such an app make sense for a household of only two people?

-Yes, if you are already buying medicines independently of each other and struggle to keep a shared picture of what is at home.
-For two people the gain is smaller than in a multi-generation household, but order can still pay off quickly.
+Yes, if you are already buying medicines independently of each other and struggle to keep a shared view of what is at home.
+For two people, the gain is smaller than in a multigenerational household, but order can still pay off quickly.

 Is the free plan enough long-term?

-For some households yes, especially at the start and with a small number of products.
-If you want full sharing, several profiles, and comfortable daily use by the whole family, sooner or later a family plan is worth considering.
+For some households, yes, especially at the start and with a small number of products.
+If you want full sharing, several profiles and convenient daily use by the whole family, sooner or later a family plan is worth considering.

 Which matters more — alerts or the scanner?

-At the start the scanner usually gives more relief, because it lets you build the base quickly.
-In the longer run, alerts and profile order decide whether the system actually works month after month.
+At the start, the scanner usually gives more relief because it lets you build the base quickly.
+In the longer run, alerts and well-organised profiles decide whether the system actually works month after month.

 Why does RPL make a difference?

 Because the quality of medicine data shapes the quality of the whole cabinet.
-When the base is anchored in Poland’s Register of Medicinal Products, it is easier to trust the names, forms, and basic information for products available on the local market.
+When the database is anchored in Poland’s Register of Medicinal Products, it is easier to trust the names, forms and basic information for products available on the local market.

 How do you check whether an app is good for a home with children?